realnews-gateway/emergency-publishing-system/network-access-layer/entrypoints/http/README.md

 ## Summary

-HTTP entrypoints provide a stealthy and resilient fallback path into the VPN Access Layer.
+HTTP entrypoints provide a stealthy and resilient fallback path into the **network-access-layer**.
 By mimicking real browser traffic, supporting domain‑fronting, and encapsulating encrypted payloads inside HTTP flows, they remain effective even in environments where TLS and QUIC are heavily restricted.